Why your Carbon Footprint matters

 Are you encouraging monocultures?

 No. Empress trees are great for use in permaculture and inter-crop very well with other plants.
-In Costa Rica we are intercropping the trees with coffee, providing much-need shade for the coffee plants.
+In Costa Rica we are intercropping the trees with coffee, providing much-needed shade for the coffee plants.
 The Empress tree is great for planting alongside any other plants that prefer partial shade, especially in hotter locations.

 We are also planting trees in places where the soil is depleted or there is fallow land that has gone out of use for environmental or economic reasons.
 In other words, we are planting useful trees in places where there is currently nothing else growing but grass and weeds.